khxisa-3gm/pocket-pay-wc-plugin/README.md

 ### Live API Credentials

-- **Live API Key & Salt:** You can generate these credentials through the Pocket Merchant portal (https://portal.pocket.com.bn/).
+- **Live API Key & Salt:** You may generate these credentials through the Pocket Merchant portal (https://portal.pocket.com.bn/), provided that your portal account has the necessary permission.
 Note that access to this portal requires you to be a registered Pocket merchant or have a Pocket merchant demo account.
-If you're interested in acquiring a demo account, please contact our support team.
+If you're interested in acquiring a demo account and live credentials, please contact our support team.
      - Go to `Manage Keys` to view any previously made credentials.
      - Select `Generate New Keys` to create new keys.